College of Education and Human Development

 Special education

-One of the most important responsibilities Dr Swanson has had in her career includes spending a significant amount of time supporting families and caregivers who have children with unique educational needs and require individualized education plans (IEP’s).
-Ellen has been a passionate and tireless advocate for children with disabilities during the past 27 years she has worked in education.
-Ellen is extremely knowledgeable about how to navigate the educational evaluation process, initiate special education services, and access school based supports for students.
+One of the most important responsibilities Swanson has had in her career includes spending a significant amount of time supporting families and caregivers who have children with unique educational needs and require individualized education plans (IEP’s).
+Swanson has been a passionate and tireless advocate for children with disabilities during the past 27 years she has worked in education.
+Swanson is extremely knowledgeable about how to navigate the educational evaluation process, initiate special education services, and access school based supports for students.
 She is able to quickly identify student needs as well as the supports, interventions, accommodations, and services that may be needed for children to be most successful in school.
 She is also able to support students and families when complaints are filed at the district level.
 She is especially skilled at conflict resolution and in finding creative solutions when there are situations that require administrative support and attention.
-Dr Swanson is an experienced presenter, accomplished author, and has held various leadership positions at the state level, both in Minnesota and Illinois.
+Swanson is an experienced presenter, accomplished author, and has held various leadership positions at the state level, both in Minnesota and Illinois.

 Spicuzza, R., Ysseldyke, J., Lemkuil, A., Kosciolek, S., Boys, C., & Teelucksingh, E. (2001).
 Effects of curriculum-based monitoring and classroom instruction and math achievement.
 Journal of School Psychology, 39(6), 521-542.